Description of Howick Falls

 This waterfall has rather dubious fame – at least 40 people have fallen down and died here.
 Most of these accidents were cases of suicide and also murder.
 But some accidents are caused by pure carelessness.
 The stream above the falls often seems to be fairly weak and there are cases when people have tried to cross it and were swept in the falls.

 Dangers of Howick Falls have one more – mythical dimension.
 According to local legends, this waterfall is a dangerous, magical place.
 In the pool below the falls live evil spirits and also a legendary serpent – Inkanyamba.
-This creature has a body of snake and head of the horse.
+This creature has the body of a snake and the head of a horse.
 The anger of this serpent can cause storms.
 There is a possibility that this legend originates from sightings of a large eel in these waters.

 Many believe that only sangomas – traditional healers are more or less safe to approach the waterfall.
 But local women seem to disregard all the dangers and often are seen doing the wash above the falls.